 Halloween Food Ideas – Savory Snacks

 Someone uploaded a photo to Pinterest showing this idea.
 So simple, and I already had the Halloween mini cookie cutters!

-This was an idea without a recipe, but I was able to find one here.
-However, I didn’t use pumpkin at all as the recipe calls for.
-I just added a tiny bit of red gel food coloring to the egg yolks to turn it orange.
-Sprinkled paprika and some snipped chive to top them off!
+I didn’t use pumpkin at all in these eggs, I just added a bit of paprika to the filling to turn it orange.
+Sprinkle with additional paprika and some snipped chive to top them off!
+Here is the recipe.

 These were popular, probably because they are A) cute, B) healthier than a cupcake, and C) easy to eat without any mess!
-String cheese, pretzel sticks, and chives are all you will need. [recipe here]
+String cheese, pretzel sticks, and chives are all you will need.
+Here is our recipe.